-The Auditing Committee monitors the company's financial reporting, which includes monitoring the effectiveness of the company's internal control and risk management.
+The auditing committee monitors the company's financial reporting, which includes monitoring the effectiveness of the company's internal control and risk management.
 Its work includes handling auditing issues and financial reports published by the company.
-The external auditors from the accounting firm appointed by the Annual General Meeting attend the meetings of the Auditing Committee to report on their scrutiny of the Group's annual accounts, consolidated accounts, etc. The Auditing Committee also reviews and monitors the impartiality and independence of the auditor and regulates which assignments the accounting firm may conduct for H&M in addition to the audit.
-The Committee also assists the Election Committee with any proposals to the AGM concerning the election of auditors.
+The auditors from the accounting firm appointed by the annual general meeting attend the meetings of the auditing committee to report on their scrutiny of the group's annual accounts, consolidated accounts, etc. The auditing committee also reviews and monitors the impartiality and independence of the auditor and regulates which assignments the accounting firm may conduct for H&M in addition to the audit.
+The auditing committee also assists the nomination committee with any proposals to the AGM concerning the election of auditors.

-H&M's Auditing Committee is made up of three Board members, all of which have expertise in accounting or auditing.
+H&M's auditing committee is made up of three board members, all of whom have expertise in accounting or auditing.
 All the members are independent of the company, its management and the company's major shareholders.
-The Committee is appointed annually by the Board of Directors at the statutory board meeting held in conjunction with the AGM.
+The auditing committee is appointed annually by the board of directors at the statutory board meeting held in conjunction with the AGM.